kaustavha/luvit-docs/doc/api/modules.markdown

 [module resolution](https://nodejs.org/api/modules.html#modules_all_together)
 algorithm was frozen.

-`NODE_PATH` is still supported, but is less necessary now that the Node.js ecosystem has settled on a convention for locating dependent modules.
+`NODE_PATH` is still supported, but is less necessary now that the luvit ecosystem has settled on a convention for locating dependent modules.
 Sometimes deployments that rely on `NODE_PATH` show surprising behavior when people are unaware that `NODE_PATH` must be set.
 Sometimes a module's dependencies change, causing a different version (or even a different module) to be loaded as the `NODE_PATH` is searched.

-Additionally, Node.js will search in the following locations:
+Additionally, luvit will search in the following locations:

 * 1: `$HOME/.node_modules`
 * 2: `$HOME/.node_libraries`
 * 3: `$PREFIX/lib/node`

-Where `$HOME` is the user's home directory, and `$PREFIX` is Node.js's configured `node_prefix`.
+Where `$HOME` is the user's home directory, and `$PREFIX` is luvit's configured `node_prefix`.

 These are mostly for historic reasons.  **You are highly encouraged